Colombia Heritage Journeys

 - Gather for an orientation meeting, a chance to connect with the other families, and discuss the journey ahead.

 - Hunt for bargains at the Flea Market in Usaquen, a popular Sunday destination for Bogota residents and visitors alike.

-- Stroll through the cobblestone streets of La Candelaria, Bogota’s historic downtown area and end up in Simon Bolivar Square.
+- Stroll through the cobblestone streets of La Candelaria, Bogota’s historic downtown area, ending in Simon Bolivar Square.

-- Meet a local chef and learn how to make a Colombian dish.
+- Meet a local chef and learn how to make Colombian cuisine.

-- Visit your child’s orphanage and meet caregivers.
+- Visit your or your adoptee’s orphanage and meet caregivers.

 - Visit places remembered from your previous journey to Colombia.